sph-mn/sph-lib/readme.md

 * (sph filesystem)
 * (sph io path-pipe-chain) - call procedures with input/output arguments in a chained manner to allow data flow between them
 * (sph lang indent-syntax) - converting to and from strings with indented lines
-* (sph lang parser type-signature) - a parser and writer for the sph type signature notation
+* (sph lang parser type-signature) - a parser and writer for a type signature notation
 * (sph lang plcss) - s-expression language that compiles to css
 * (sph lang scm-format) - format scheme code
 * (sph libmagic) - binding to the libmagic library from the "file" utility that guesses file types